Mo7iee/Nodejs_CI-CD/README.md

 cd ansible
 ansible-playbook -i inventory jenkins-slave.yml
 ```
-### 4. Create SSH tunnel from inside the Jenkins container to the Jenkins Slave through the Bastion host
+### 4. Create SSH tunnel from inside the Jenkins container to the Bastion host
 First, You need to copy the SSH key into the Jenkins container:
 ```bash
 docker cp ~/.ssh/key.pem jenkins:/var/jenkins_home/key.pem